The twisted mean square and critical zeros of Dirichlet $L$-functions: Introduction

-with $\alpha,\beta\ll\log^{-1}T$.
-The $a(m)$ of special form as in \cite{BCH} but with $\mathcal{F}$ separable in $\mathbb{F}$ was focused on.
-By employing the Weil's bound and a work of Deshouillers and Iwaniec \cite{DIK,DIP} on Kloosterman sums, Conrey controlled the error terms for this special form of $a(m)$ when $\theta<\frac4{7}$.
-Due to this larger $\theta$, more than 40.88\% zeros of the Riemann zeta-function were proved on the critical line.
+for any given real number $R$.
+In 1989, Conrey \cite{Con-More} proved an asymptotic formula for $I_R(Q,1)$.
+Conrey worked with a coefficient similar as \eqref{++1} but with $\mathcal{F}$ separable in $\mathbb{F}$.
+By employing Weil's bound and a work of Deshouillers and Iwaniec \cite{DIK,DIP} on Kloosterman sums to control error terms, Conrey extended $\theta$ to $\frac4{7}$ and proved that the Riemann zeta-function has more than 40.88\% of zeros on the critical line.